 In comparison, this diamond only received a “Very Good” rating for its symmetry grade.
 Yet, it looks a thousand times better than the first stone.
 The second diamond received an overall cut rating of “Excellent” from GIA and yet, it displays much better contrast patterning than the previous example.

-If you compared these 2 stones side by side, I am pretty sure you know which would be the hands-down winner.
+If you compared these 2 stones side by side, I am pretty sure you immediately know which would be the hands-down winner.
+It’s going to be the one with better proportions even though it has a “Very Good” symmetry.

 If you are thinking of buying super ideal hearts and arrows diamonds, then you need to understand that excellent cut, polish and symmetry ratings are “mandatory prerequisites”.